-- Educational Sanction (i.e. presentation, paper, training, etc.), - Financial Implications (i.e. payment for destruction of property, etc.) - No-Contact Order (i.e. order of no contact by verbal, written, or by electronic means with another individual during academic or College matters), - Removal from academic course or full semester, or
+- Written Warning or Probationary Status, - Educational Sanction (i.e. presentation, paper, training, etc.), - Financial Implications (i.e. payment for destruction of property, etc.), - No-Contact Order (i.e. order of no contact by verbal, written, or by electronic means with another individual during academic or College matters), - Removal from academic course or full semester, or - Dismissal from College